11 Great Oral Storytelling Games for Adults

 While I think it is a great game, and the cards truly spark my imagination, I don’t feel the game leads to storytelling.
 Usually only to words, sayings, or fragments of stories.

-So, a good game to develop your imagination and creative thinking, not a game if you are truly looking for oral storytelling.
+So, it is an excellent game to develop your imagination and creative thinking, not a game if you are genuinely looking for oral storytelling.

 Before There Were Stars